 A dog's tail is a fully developed body part, with nerves, blood vessels and bone going all the way through it.
 A dog also relies on the tail as part of communication with other dogs.
 Dogs with docked tails, like Dobermans tend to have some problems communicating with other dogs since the tail movements are extremely difficult to detect and they will usually compensate for this by wagging their entire rear end.

 “A dog that lacks the ability to express its intentions with its tail may have to resort to other methods,” Leaver says, “such as growling, lunging or even biting”.
 “Or a dog that is always treated as if it were something to beware of,” says Reimchen “may become a dog to beware of ” .
-He concluded that their research showed a possible connection between losing that signal and losing the ability to communicate with a potential increase in aggression.(Victoria Times Colonist 2008)
+He concluded that their research showed a possible connection between losing that signal and losing the ability to communicate with a potential increase in aggression either from or towards the dog in question.(Victoria Times Colonist 2008)

 A favourite saying is that a dog is friendly if its tail is wagging, but like most simple statements, it leaves out important information.
 Dogs use their tails to communicate many things, friendliness as well as fear, uncertainty, and even aggression so it shouldn’t be taken for granted that it’s only a friendly dog that wags its tail.